rogerpasky/pollygraph/backlog.md

 ## TO-DO

 * prompt "back to" in first edge title to differentiate to others when needed
+* fix default functions on View constructor
+* edges integration with router
+* cluster integration with router
 * better content on cluster's info
-* fix default functions on View constructor
+* better size management
-* Legend and legend accesibility (including each node)
+* legend and legend accesibility (including each node)
 * keystrokes to voiceover from, to, label, n/m, graph
 * markdown to html info parser